eortiz716/Ticketing_System_Analysis/README.md

 # Analysis of a Ticketing System

 This project analyzes the data that my employer's ticketing system has collected in 2022 and 2023.
 I exported this data directly from the system and anonymized sensitive data.
-I have created visualizations based on this data in Tableau here [ADD LINK].
+I have created visualizations based on this data in Tableau here [ADD LINK HERE].

 # Instructions